-The 120" track length was chosen for its efficiency, low mass, and handling characteristics.
-A 137" track lenth was also tested, however it was found that the test riders preferred the handling of the 120" track better.
+The 120" track length was chosen for its efficiency, handling characteristics, and low mass.
+A 137" track length was also tested, however it was found that the test riders preferred the handling of the 120" track better.
 Though the 137" track was slightly smoother over bumps and offered better traction in deep snow, on the trail the sled had a tendency to understeer in corners while the 120" track test snowmobile did not.
 The 120" snowmobile was found to be better for trail use due to its ability to navigate corners well and the traction and rough trail capability was not degraded enough compared to the 137" track to compensate for the handling differences.
 To increase traction, the use of a pre-studded track similar to the OE track was investigated.
 The development of custom powertrain controls including traction control, however, rendered the extra cost, rotational inertia, and weight of the aftermarket track unnecessary.
 The OE Camoplast Ripsaw 1" lug 1-ply track weighs only 32 lb, 4 lb lighter than the pre-studded track considered.
+This track also reduces noise emissions from the drivetrain of the vehicle compared to its pre-studded and studded counterparts